Christie-code/QA-task/README.md

 Testing React Components
 The Component tests were written using cypress.
-Install dependencies by running npm install on the terminal on the /naya-web folder Start the react app by running npm start
+Install dependencies by running npm install on the terminal on the /naya-web folder, Start the react app by running npm start.
-Start cypress studio  by running npm run cypress:open Choose Component Testing on the options presented by cypress studio You can run tests for the following components:
+Start cypress studio  by running npm run cypress:open Choose Component Testing on the options presented by cypress studio, You can run tests for the following components:
 ColorPicker
 SketchPreview